jagonmoy/Graph-Theory/DFS/Applications of DFS/Concepts Related to DFS/Given a Directed Graph Find Such node from Where Maximum Number of Nodes Can be Visited/README.md

 1. Find SCC's of the graph .
 2. Create a SCC graph .
 3. Run a DFS on SCC graph and with help of DP find from which SCC highest number of vertex can be visited .
+4. print the maximum number of vertex and minimum vertex of that SCC